DevExpress/devextreme-demos/JSDemos/Demos/Form/Validation/description.md

 The following validation rules are shown in this demo:
 - [RequiredRule](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/RequiredRule/)
-Demands that a validated editor has a value.
+Requires that a validated editor has a value.

 - [CompareRule](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/CompareRule/)
 Compares the editor's value to the specified expression.